tisu97/ComputerNetwork/Network_Layer.md

 *   **Options**

     The options fields allow an IP header to be extended.

+    the amount of time needed to process an IP datagram at a router can vary greatly.
+These considerations become particularly important for IP processing in high-performance routers and hosts.

-IP options were dropped in the IPv6 header.
+    For these reasons and others, IP options were dropped in the IPv6 header.

 *   **Data (payload)**